-As shown in Table 2, the total number of certified RCs in February 2016 amounts to 335, of which: 289 are contributed by European NGIs/EIROs that are Council members and 46 by integrated RPs namely: AfricaArabia, Canada, China and Latin America.
+As shown in Table 2, the total number of certified RCs in February 2016 amounts to 323, of which: are contributed by European NGIs/EIROs that are Council members and 27 by integrated RPs namely in the following regions: Africa-Arabia, Canada, China and Latin America.

 CERN is an EIRO that comprises a single resource centre.
 Of the 289 RCs mentioned above, 26 are contributed by Asia Pacific NGIs.